kodonnell/xtlw-climber8-klipper/README.md

 ### Later

 - Klipper support for duplicate/mirror mode?
-- Settings:
-  - Use faster travel - less oozing/stringing.
-Maybe a bit more retraction on travel?
 - Display:
   - Screensaver if not printing?
 I think we'll need to add a new printer variable such as the time, then select full screen glyphs that way.
 - Hardware: